Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \Proof (i)$\Rightarrow $(ii)\enspace Suppose by way of contradiction that $V$ is a nonempty open set contained in $\G '\setminus X$.
 Then $s(V)$ is a nonempty open subset of $X$ containing no free points, conflicting with the fact that the free points are dense, hence proving (ii).

-\itmImply (ii) > (iii) Pick $n$ in $N_\G $, and recall that $n$ lies in $\CZL {U_n}$, where $U_n$ is as in \ref {OpenSuport}.
-It then follows from (ii) that the interior of is empty.
+\itmImply (ii) > (iii) Pick $n$ in $N_\G $, and recall that $n$ lies in $\scrCzL {U_n}$, where $U_n$ is as in \ref {OpenSuport}.
+It then follows from (ii) that the interior of

+is empty.
 Observing that $\G '$ is closed and $X$ is open, it follows that $W$ is a closed subset of $U_n$, and hence that $W$ is rare in $U_n$.
-We leave it as an easy exercise for the reader to prove that where the closure and boundary above are taken relative to $X$.
+We leave it as an easy exercise for the reader to prove that